 This record option will record the user input and bot response.
 You can start and stop the recording anytime during your conversation with the bot.
 The entire conversation is stored in a JSON file which will be available for download once the recording ends.
 This file can be used with the Chatbot Test Runner provided at the Kore Github repository to test the bot with the same conversation.
 The Testing Tool will converse with the bot using the user input from the JSON file and compare the bot response with the recorded bot responses.
 The results are recorded in a Test Results spreadsheet providing a comprehensive report of the test run, with the developer input, actual and expected results and the status of the test run (passed or failed).
 You can use this spreadsheet to report, keep a track of, and re-test the failed test cases.
 For more details on the Test Runner refer to the Kore Github.

-For more detailed testing and performance enhancement of your bot, you can evaluate and refine how the interpreter interacts with users and your bot on the Natural Language Tab.
-For more information, see Optimizing Bots for Natural Language Processing.
+For more detailed testing and performance enhancement of your bot, you can evaluate and refine how the interpreter interacts with users and your bot.
+For more information, see Testing & Improving Bot Performance.